gvwilson/sdxpy/src/intro/index.md

 ## The Big Ideas {: #intro-ideas}

-Our approach to design is based on two big ideas:
+Our approach to design is based on three big ideas.
+First,

-1. As the number of components in a system grows, the complexity of the system increases rapidly ([%f intro-complexity %]).
+as the number of components in a system grows, the complexity of the system increases rapidly
+([%f intro-complexity %]).
 However,
 the number of things we can hold in working memory at any time is fixed and fairly small [%b Hermans2021 %].
 If we want to build large programs that we can understand, we therefore need to construct them out of pieces that interact in a small number of ways.

-2. The source code of a program is just text, which we can process like other text files.
-    Likewise,
-    a program in memory is just a data structure that we can inspect and modify like any other.
-    Treating code like data simplifies many designs.
+Figuring out what those pieces and interactions should be is the core of what we call "design".

 [% figure
    slug="intro-complexity"